DAT251/Hotelifinder/README.md

 ## Known Issues and Limitations

-* As of now, you can only search for the cities: Bergen, Oslo and Trondheim
+* As of now, you can only search for the cities: Bergen, Oslo and Trondheim.
-* As of now, the algorithm only works for hotels in Oslo
+* As of now, there is only data for Oslo.
+The application will not work for the other cities.
 * If you select a venue with no hotels nearby, a console error will appear.
 Click reset map to get back to venue selection and continue to use the app.

 ## Project Management